DragonSenses/job-tracker/journey.md

 # Navbar component

 Navbar will have a 3 column layout.

+1. 1st Column has a button that toggles the large sidebar
+2. 2nd Column contains the Logo and Dashboard text.
 On small screens it will have the logo in the middle, on larger screens it will have Dashboard text.
+3. 3rd Column contains two buttons, one for a dropdown the other for logout

 ```js
 import React from 'react';